mgs255/handel/ReadMe.md

 * ~~Expand env vars for volume initialisation~~
 * ~~Initialisation of data directories/volumes based on zip files~~
 * ~~Fix windows build/execution issues~~
-* Detection of port conflicts
 * ~~Make 'reference' system more generic - i.e: allow the configuration of the URL + means of extracting service names/versions.~~
+* Automate detection of port conflicts
+* Suggestion of ports to free ports